ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Mastering Server-Side Rendering (SSR) with React: From Basics to Best Practices - <a href="https://medium.com/@mehtarupali78/mastering-server-side-rendering-ssr-with-react-from-basics-to-best-practices-224a4fec19fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complex Forms in React: useReducer vs Form Libraries - <a href="https://medium.com/h7w/complex-forms-in-react-usereducer-vs-form-libraries-89089faf0673?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rupali Mehta`**
+✍️ **posted by `StackSnacker`**

-<blockquote>In today’s fast-evolving web ecosystem, delivering performant, SEO-friendly, and dynamic web applications is crucial.
-One technique that…
+<blockquote>What I Learned the Hard Way
-Continue reading on Medium »</blockquote>
+Continue reading on T3CH »</blockquote>

 <h3>2.
-Modernising GIS Apps: From Dojo + Web App Builder to React + Experience Builder - <a href="https://medium.com/@visaali.s/modernising-gis-apps-from-dojo-web-app-builder-to-react-experience-builder-ab2ac18724a5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to use Talwindcss and Nativewind in react native ? - <a href="https://medium.com/@ritikrai489/how-to-use-talwindcss-and-nativewind-in-react-native-a33016469139?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Visaali S`**
+✍️ **posted by `Ritikrai`**

-<blockquote>Part 1: Why We Moved On from Web AppBuilder
+<blockquote>NativeWind brings Tailwind CSS to React Native, allowing you to write utility-first styles just like in web development.
+This makes…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Serve React SPAs with Express: Caching, Compression, Security & Logging - <a href="https://medium.com/@gaankit99/serve-react-spas-with-express-caching-compression-security-logging-d2be58b54009?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Used Tailwind CSS to Make My Portfolio Stand Out - <a href="https://medium.com/@adityamohiteakm/how-i-used-tailwind-css-to-make-my-portfolio-stand-out-13873403261f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit`**
+✍️ **posted by `Adityamohiteakm`**

-<blockquote>A production-ready Express.js server to serve a single-page React application
+<blockquote>“Design is not just what it looks like and feels like.
+Design is how it works.” — Steve Jobs
 Continue reading on Medium »</blockquote>

-<h3>4.
-Dark Mode Done Right: Theming Strategies in React Projects - <a href="https://medium.com/@gizmo.codes/dark-mode-done-right-theming-strategies-in-react-projects-0b4747c097d1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gizem Şangür`**

-<blockquote>Dark mode isn’t just a trend anymore; it’s an expectation.
-Whether you’re building a portfolio, a dashboard, or a full-scale SaaS product…
-Continue reading on Medium »</blockquote>

-<h3>5.
-GraphQL for Frontend Developers: A Practical Guide - <a href="https://medium.com/@gizmo.codes/graphql-for-frontend-developers-a-practical-guide-f87dd585d13b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gizem Şangür`**

-<blockquote>In 2025, building modern web applications requires more than just fetching data; it demands precision, flexibility, and efficiency.
-That’s…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How I built a subscription web app with Google Cloud and Next JS - <a href="https://medium.com/the-tech-show/how-i-built-a-subscription-web-app-with-google-cloud-and-next-js-b7126f5f7eba?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Built a User Authentication System with Django, Next Auth and Strawberry - <a href="https://abhayymishraa.medium.com/built-a-user-authentication-system-with-django-next-auth-and-strawberry-abe497ee51ad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshay Bhopani`**
+✍️ **posted by `Abhay Mishra`**

-<blockquote>Here’s how I built a subscription app using GCP and Next JS.
+<blockquote>User authentication in modern web applications can feel like magic, but it’s actually a carefully orchestrated between multiple systems…
-Continue reading on The Tech Show »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Mastering Server-Side Rendering (SSR) with React: From Basics to Best Practices - <a href="https://medium.com/@mehtarupali78/mastering-server-side-rendering-ssr-with-react-from-basics-to-best-practices-224a4fec19fb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Next.js: From Routing to Rendering — Simplified! - <a href="https://medium.com/@theHackHabitual/mastering-next-js-from-routing-to-rendering-simplified-5ee676f55c78?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Hack Habitual`**

+<blockquote>Next.js isn’t just a React framework.
+ It’s the superpower that turns React into a full-stack beast ⚔️ Continue reading on Medium »</blockquote>

+<h3>3. ⚡ From Pages to Power: How Next.js 14 is Changing Full-Stack Development Forever  - <a href="https://medium.com/@theNewGenCoder/from-pages-to-power-how-next-js-14-is-changing-full-stack-development-forever-1e23195d67cb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rupali Mehta`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>In today’s fast-evolving web ecosystem, delivering performant, SEO-friendly, and dynamic web applications is crucial.
-One technique that…
+<blockquote>If you’ve been building with React, chances are you’ve heard of Next.js — the powerful React framework built for production.
+But with the…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Hackviser — Next.js Middleware Authorization Bypass (CVE-2025–29927) Write-Up! - <a href="https://medium.com/@dogukan.ispirli/hackviser-next-js-middleware-authorization-bypass-cve-2025-29927-write-up-7a8c07f87eec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚡ The Power of Next.js — Why Every Developer Should Take It Seriously - <a href="https://medium.com/@TheEnaModernCoder/the-power-of-next-js-why-every-developer-should-take-it-seriously-26dffd7fcb71?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dogukan İSPİRLİ`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>Hackviser platformuna giriş yaparak Laboratuvarlar bölümündeki Yaygın Güvenlik Açıkları bölümüne giriş yapıyoruz ve CVE-2025 olan bölüme…
+<blockquote>“You don’t need to be a magician to make blazing fast, SEO-friendly, production-ready web apps.
+ You just need Next.js.” ✨
 Continue reading on Medium »</blockquote>

-<h3>4.
-Learn TypeScript’s “Pick” in 1 Minute: Choose Only What You Need - <a href="https://joodi.medium.com/learn-typescripts-pick-in-1-minute-choose-only-what-you-need-1619f7ec6c47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Why Next.js Is the Superpower Your Web Dev Career Needs  - <a href="https://medium.com/@TheblogStacker/why-next-js-is-the-superpower-your-web-dev-career-needs-9b6c60f6fda4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>When you work with TypeScript, sometimes you don’t need all the properties from an object or type.
-You just want a few specific ones.
-This…
+<blockquote>You’ve heard the buzz.
+ You’ve seen it on job listings.
+ And maybe you’ve even tried it out…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Next.js Best Practices in 2025 — Build Faster, Cleaner, Scalable Apps - <a href="https://medium.com/@GoutamSingha/next-js-best-practices-in-2025-build-faster-cleaner-scalable-apps-7efbad2c3820?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Goutam Singha`**

-<blockquote>Next.js has evolved significantly in the past couple of years, especially with the introduction of the App Router, server components, and…
-Continue reading on Medium »</blockquote>

 <h3>6.
-How to Migrate to Tailwind CSS v4 with HeroUI: Move Your Theme to globals.css the Right Way - <a href="https://medium.com/@itboom.dev/how-to-migrate-to-tailwind-css-v4-with-heroui-move-your-theme-to-globals-css-the-right-way-174b50dbbd4c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bohdan Kulinchenko`**

-<blockquote>Migrating to Tailwind CSS v4 with HeroUI: A modern approach to theme tokens in globals.css
-Continue reading on Medium »</blockquote>

-<h3>7.
-Seamless Localization with NextAuth.js and Keycloak - <a href="https://medium.com/@snoumanshafiq/seamless-localization-with-nextauth-js-and-keycloak-1d4cc4a7294b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed Nouman Shafiq`**

-<blockquote>Providing a localized experience for your users is no longer just a nice-to-have; it’s a must-have.
-A multilingual login flow, in…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Dark Mode Done Right: Theming Strategies in React Projects - <a href="https://medium.com/@gizmo.codes/dark-mode-done-right-theming-strategies-in-react-projects-0b4747c097d1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js v15.4: A Detailed Comparison with v15.3 - <a href="https://medium.com/@sureshdotariya/whats-new-in-next-js-v15-4-a-detailed-comparison-with-v15-3-87bee4f0ef09?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gizem Şangür`**
+✍️ **posted by `Suresh Kumar A`**

-<blockquote>Dark mode isn’t just a trend anymore; it’s an expectation.
-Whether you’re building a portfolio, a dashboard, or a full-scale SaaS product…
+<blockquote>Introduction to Next.js 15.4 (and Why This Release Matters)
 Continue reading on Medium »</blockquote>

 <br/>